kingsdigitallab/kdl/frontend/src/slides/2024-lausagne-historical-networks-research.md

 <aside class="notes">
 - Highlights potential gaps, omissions, and biases in the data
 - A wider view of the network showing areas of high connectivity contrasted with sparse areas, potentially highlighting geographical or temporal biases in the data.
+- For example the isolation of the highlighted kite shape with 4 individuals revealed a gap in the data which was addressed by connecting it to the network, but also revealed the self-referential nature of a group of radicals based in Genoa.
 </aside>

 {% endslide %}